Dissertation Title: From Exception to Containment: On the Dynamic Legal Politics of Emergency Powers

 Doctoral Supervisor: Professor Mattias Kumm

 Karin Loevy graduated magna cum laude in both History (BA) and Law (LLB) from the Tel Aviv University (2004).
 There, she served as a research and teaching assistant in the fields of criminal law, administrative law and law and society and on the editorial board of Plilim the Journal of Public Law, Society and Culture.
 Following her graduation Karin joined Avigdor Feldman’s public law firm where she practiced criminal and administrative litigation before civil and military courts and before the Israeli Supreme Court.
 In 2009 she completed a dual LLM in Law and the Global Economy at NYU@NUS, Singapore, received the dean’s award and served as a research assistant to Professors Simon Chesterman and Victor Ramraj on law and security projects.
 In 2010 she was awarded candidacy at NYU School of Law’s JSD Program, and since 2012 a residency as a Tikvah Scholar in residence between 2012-2014 and graduated in May 2014.
 Her doctoral dissertation was published by Cambridge University Press (2016), titled: Emergencies in Public Law: The Legal Politics of Containment.
-Karin currently serves as the Coordinator for the NYU Law School JSD Program and a Visiting Scholar with the Institute for International Law and Justice (IILJ) where she is working on a new book project in history of international law in the Middle East.
+Karin currently serves as the Manager for the NYU Law School JSD Program and a Visiting Scholar with the Institute for International Law and Justice (IILJ) where she is working on a new book project in history of international law in the Middle East.
 An overview of the projerct was recently awarded the Israel Law Review's annual prize for 2016: 'Reinventing a Region (1915-1922): Visions of the Middle East in Legal and Diplomatic Texts Leading to the Palestine Mandate" is forthcoming in Israel Law Review 49(2016).